Some Guidelines for Dharma Sharing in Meetings

 Dear Thay, dear Sangha,

-Please join us this Sunday from 5:00 to 6:30 p.m., either in person or by Zoom (link available on request.
-We’ll be meeting at the Albuquerque Zen Center, 2300 Garfield Ave.
+Please join us this Sunday from 4:00 to 5:30 p.m. at the Albuquerque Zen Center, 2300 Garfield Ave.
 SE.

 Dana (generosity) is one of the virtues cultivated in Buddhism.
 It is customary to offer Dana in appreciation for the benefits received and to support the Sangha.
 Dana can be financial and it can also be in other forms such as helping with setup or breakdown of meetings and days of mindfulness.